 Q: How quickly will I see results?

-A: Many patients can see results as soon as three weeks after their first CoolSculpting procedure in Aiken.
+A: Many patients can see results as soon as three weeks after their first CoolSculpting procedure in Aiken, SC.
 As your body continues to dispose of crystallized fat cells, you can see even more changes with time.

 Q: Does CoolSculpting eliminate cellulite?